simongarton/AdventOfCode/readme.md

 Hmm.
 Having skim-read this, it looks like just encoding numbers in base 5 with symbols.
 Probably more complicated thinking than programming at this point.

+Lol.
+Way harder.
+Instead of counting up powers of 5, you have to shift your counts - you can't have a count of any power of 5 greater than 2.
+So if you wanted say 3 x 5^2, you actually end up having to have an extra 1 x 5^3, and then you have to take away 5 x 5^2 to balance, ending up with 1 x 5^3 and -2 x 5^2.

+I got a brute force working quite quickly, but the real sample was too large, so I had to work out how to map it directly.
+Attempts to do it directly, starting from the beginning or the end, turned out too hard to figure out - so I did it with a 'mancala' style approach, divvying it up into a normal base 5 number, and then re-distributing numbers repeatedly : if I have say 3 of one power, add 1 to the next higher power and take 5 away from this one.

 https://adventofcode.com/2022/day/25

 ### Day 24: Blizzard Basin (0/2)